Jorritboer/research_internship_report/report.typ

 // ]

 === Possibly Infinite Behavior <sec:infinite>
 As a step towards infinite words in Büchi automata let us consider infinite words in @img:nd.
-We can slightly alter our previous construction to additionally obtain infinite words through this system.
+We can slightly alter our previous construction to additionally obtain infinite words through this system @jacobs2004trace@hasuo2007generic.
 Concretely, the infinite words for the system in @img:nd for $x_0$ are $a b^omega$ and $a c^omega$.

 The intuition for this new construction is as follows.
 In the previous section we constructed the final coalgebra for the lifted functor $overline(F)$ using the initial $F$-algebra in *Sets*.
 In the example of the LTS with termination the initial algebra was carried by $Sigma^*$.
 The final coalgebra in *Sets* for $F$ is carried by $Sigma^infinity$ (where the $infinity$ operators means some finite number of times or indefinitely so $Sigma^infinity = Sigma^* union Sigma^omega$) the set of finite and infinite words.
 So if we use this final coalgebra instead of the initial algebra, do we obtain both the finite and infinite words?